Understanding your CP08 Notice

 - Complete the Additional Child Tax Credit Worksheet.
-If the worksheet confirms that you have at least one qualifying child, sign and date the worksheet, and complete Form 1040 Schedule 8812.
+If the worksheet confirms you have at least one qualifying child, sign and date the worksheet, and complete Form 1040 Schedule 8812, Child Tax Credit (.pdf).

 - Mail both the worksheet and Form 1040 Schedule 8812 in the envelope provided.

-- Download copies of the materials that may have been included with your notice:
+- Download copies of the materials we may have included with your notice

 I lost the return envelope.
 Where do I mail my worksheet and Form 8812?

 Mail the worksheet and form to the address listed on the top left corner of the worksheet.
-This is the IRS center that handles cases in your region, so it’s important you send it there to avoid potential delays in processing.
+The IRS center listed handles cases in your region, so you must send it there to avoid potential delays in processing.

 I sent you my worksheet and form.
 When will I get the refund?

-We’ll review your form and worksheet and make a determination for your credit.
-If we deny your credit, we’ll send you a letter explaining why, but if you owe no other amount, you should receive your refund in 8 to 10 weeks.
-If you don't hear from us after 8 to 10 weeks, call our "Where’s My Refund?" toll free line at 1-800-829-1954 to check on the status of your refund.
+We will review your form and worksheet and make a determination on your credit.
+If we deny your credit, we will send you a letter explaining why.
+However, if you owe no other amount, you should receive your refund in 8 to 10 weeks.
+If you don't hear from us after 8 to 10 weeks, call our "Where’s My Refund?" toll-free line at 800-829-1954 to check on the status of your refund.

-My son/daughter is turning 18 this year.
+My son or daughter turns 18 this year.
 Can I still get the Additional Child Tax Credit?

 Tips for next year